cases (and serious reactions) are on the rise – breaking latest news-breakinglatest.news-Breaking Latest News

 Increase in cases

-As he explains Antonella Murarohead of the Specialization Center for the study and treatment of food allergies and intolerances of the Veneto Region, «Also in Italy the cases of anaphylactic shock in people allergic to milk have increased compared to a decade ago: in children with less a year old registered a seven-fold increase compared to 2010, in children over four years of age there was a five-fold increase.
-The good news is that 70 percent of children tend to recover between the ages of five and seven; however, as age increases, the opportunities for contact with milk proteins also increase, so the danger of serious reactions increases».
+As he explains Antonella Murarohead of the Specialization Center for the study and treatment of food allergies and intolerances in the Veneto Region, Cases of anaphylactic shock in people allergic to milk have also increased in Italy compared to a decade ago: in children under one year you registered a seven-fold increase compared to 2010, in children over four years there was a five-fold increase.
+The good news that 70 percent of children tend to recover between the ages of five and seven; however, as age increases, the opportunities for contact with milk proteins also increase, so the danger of serious reactions increases.

 Accurate diagnosis